Special Resident Retiree’s Visa (SRRV) in Philippines

 There are different SRRV Programs available.
 The amount of bank deposit requirement depends on the program being applied for.
-Any foreigner, who is at least thirty-five (35) years of age, is eligible to apply for an SRRV provided he meets at least one of the SRRV programs’ requirements.
+Any foreigner, who is at least Fifty (50) years of age, is eligible to apply for an SRRV provided they meet at least one of the SRRV programs’ requirements.
 The applicant may be joined by his dependents, who can be his/her spouse and/or his unmarried children under 21 years old.
 The number of dependents to be included in the application may vary from the amount of required deposit and may be subject to the conditions of the program.

 The deposit may be converted into an active investment.
 The total amount of investment must be at least US$50,000 for conversion to be allowed.
 There are programs which only allow qualified retirees to convert their time deposit into active investments after a holding period of thirty (30) days from the date of SRRV issuance.
 He can choose to invest their deposit through the following means:

 - Purchase, acquisition, and ownership of a condominium unit;